llm-arena/llm-arena/packages/auth/README.md

-# @model-arena/auth
+# @lmring/auth

-Authentication package for the model-arena monorepo.
+Authentication package for the lmring monorepo.

 ## Status